Lung Cancer Screening

 On This Page:

 Lung cancer screening uses a type of chest computed tomography (CT), known as low radiation dose CT (LDCT), to create detailed pictures of the lungs.
-Doctors use lung cancer screening for early detection of disease in former and current smokers who do not have symptoms.
+Doctors use lung cancer screening for early detection of disease in adults who currently or previously smoked and who do not have symptoms.
 Another name for LDCT is low-dose helical CT.

 In 2013, the U.S. Preventive Services Task Force’s (USPSTF) recommended annual LDCT screening for lung cancer in adults aged 55 to 80 years who had a 30 pack-year smoking history or more and who currently smoked or had quit within the past 15 years.
 In March 2021, the USPSTF published revised guidelines and now recommends annual LDCT screening for lung cancer in adults aged 50 to 80 years who have a 20 pack-year smoking history or more and who currently smoke or have quit within the past 15 years.